mkartikeyy/productionGrade/Readme.md

 This is a practice project to learn backend technology :)

-now on connecting with the MONGO db database
+Connecting with the MONGO db database

 ## Setting up -> connecting the database -> installing the required packages